Advertiser Disclosure

 Singapore Airlines B787-10 Regional Business Class Seat

-Singapore Airlines B787-10 regional business class seat.
+Singapore Airlines Boeing 787-10 regional business class seat.
 Image Credit: Cherag Dubash

-Like we discussed earlier, we recommend transferring your newly-minted Chase Ultimate Rewards points to one of Chase’s airline partners.
-This will let you maximize your points and redeem for award tickets that are worth far more than $1,250.
+As we discussed earlier, we recommend transferring Chase Ultimate Rewards points to one of Chase’s many airline and hotel partners.
+This will allow you to maximize your points and redeem them for award tickets worth far more than $1,250.

-Keep in mind that when we’re breaking down redemption options, many programs have travel transfer partners that overlap, allowing you to book certain awards with multiple point currencies.
+It’s worth noting that when we’re breaking down redemption options, many programs have travel transfer partners that overlap, allowing you to book certain awards with multiple award currencies.
 This can get confusing quickly, so we’ve created our transfer partner calculator tool to help you quickly see which points can be transferred where.

-In this chapter, we’ll show you how to redeem points and miles for trips to some major vacation hotspots around the world.
+In this chapter, we’ll show you how to redeem points and miles for trips to major vacation hotspots worldwide.

 The Best Ways To Redeem Chase Ultimate Rewards Points

-Chase Ultimate Rewards is one of the most popular — and lucrative — points currencies in existence.
-You’re going to want to get as much value as possible out of them when you’re ready to redeem.
+Chase Ultimate Rewards points are one of the most popular — and lucrative — points currencies available.

-Or course, there are multiple ways to get great value out of your points, but whether you’re after first class flights or a more economical option, let’s first take a look at what transfer partners are available to you, and then we’ll break down some of our favorite redemption methods for Chase Ultimate Rewards.
+Of course, there are multiple ways to get great value out of your points.
+However, you will typically get the most value when transferring to Chase’s transfer partners.
+Let’s take a look at what transfer partners are available, and then we’ll break down some of our favorite redemption methods for Chase Ultimate Rewards.

 Chase Transfer Partners